The best way to keep your skin and sinuses happy this winter? A good humidifier

 Luxury option: Dyson Pure Humidify + Cool

 The Dyson Pure Humidify + Cool is a genie in a humidifier that can heat or cool while adding moisture to the air.
-Because humidifiers can sometimes have a bad reputation for growing bacteria (especially if the water in them sits for a few days) Dyson researchers spent 5 years testing more than 24,000 waterborne bacteria samples—earning them the claim that their technology kills 99.9% of bacteria in water.
+Because humidifiers promote bacteria growth (especially if the water in them sits for a few days), Dyson researchers spent five years testing more than 24,000 waterborne bacteria samples—earning them the claim that their technology kills 99.9% of bacteria in water.
 The unit uses an internal ultraviolet light and dual filters to clean its water tank supply and strip the environment of airborne toxins like bacteria and mold.

-“It’s the more hygienic type,” explains Dyson Data Scientist Geri Tatarova, who walked me through the machine’s cleansing process for tap water and air before they’re recirculated through the room.
-“You can use water from sink [to fill the unit] and then we remove 99.9% of bacteria.
+“It’s the more hygienic type,” explains Dyson data scientist Gergana Tatarova, who walked me through the machine’s cleansing process for tap water and air before they’re recirculated through the room.
+“You can use water from the sink [to fill the unit] and then we remove 99.9% of the bacteria.
 We cannot say 100% because we haven’t tried it on every single bacteria in the world, but our microbiologist team is very serious.”
 An extra $100 buys you a Cryptomic model of the Humidify + Cool that also filters out formaldehyde, a feature popular in Asian countries where the pollutant is a more prominent threat.

-And despite being a heavyish, waist-high unit, it’s both easy to clean and to fill.
+And despite being a heavyish, waist-high unit, it’s both easy to clean and fill.
 The gallon-size tank slips in and out on little wheels and has a fold-down handle for easy carting to the sink and back.
-It’s self-cleaning (A built-in function descales and flushes the system and pipes with touch of a button).
-The machine links with an Android/iOS app that can monitor your local external environment and provide reports on your indoor air quality and it also pairs nicely with Alexa or Siri.
+It’s self-cleaning (a built-in function descales and flushes the system and pipes with the touch of a button).
+The machine links with an Android/iOS app that can monitor your local external environment and provide reports on your indoor air quality, and it also pairs nicely with Alexa or Siri.

 While stylish, the Humidify + Cool is not the most subtle or mobile unit you can find—or affordable, at $799.
-But a little over a week with the Dyson running 24/7, and I’m waking up feeling less groggy and affected by my apartment’s erratic heating system.
+But a little more than a week with the Dyson running 24/7, and I’m waking up feeling less groggy and affected by my apartment’s erratic heating system.
 My mask skin has gotten mostly under control, no longer feeling tight and flakey in the morning.
 Watching my air quality vitals has become a slight obsession; I’ve begun to seriously reassess my relationship with cooking spray after a “poor” quality spike occurred when I lightly spritzed a waffle iron, in another room, 15 feet away.

 Affordable option: Honeywell Top Fill Cool Moisture Tower Humidifier

-This tall evaporative Honeywell humidifier keeps both my living room and plants comfortable.
-Its gentle bubbling and invisible steam is enough to effortlessly humidify a very dry 300-square foot space with 12-foot ceilings.
+This tall evaporative Honeywell humidifier keeps my living room and my plants comfortable.
+Its gentle bubbling and invisible steam is enough to effortlessly humidify a very dry 300-square-foot space with 12-foot ceilings.
 While it doesn’t feel as though it’s been dropped from the future like the Dyson, it checks most of the boxes I was searching for: prolonged, quasi-self-maintenance via a bacteria-busting Protec Humidifier Cleaning Ball that filters water inside the tank, and a digital display that monitors humidity levels to help me keep my space from getting clammy or dank.

-A bargain: Sharper Image Ultrasonic Cool Mist Humidifier
+Bargain: Sharper Image Ultrasonic Cool Mist Humidifier

-A space-saver: TaoTronics 3L Cool Mist Humidifier
+Space saver: TaoTronics 3L Cool Mist Humidifier

 Prior to the Dyson, this tiny TaoTronics top-fill humidifier lived next to my bed, blowing a steady stream of steam into the night.
-It was the first time I experienced the benefit of adding moisture to the air while asleep, noticing fewer scratchy throats and dehydration-induced headaches in the morning.
-As an ultrasonic humidifier, maintenance is a task I do not look forward to, but it opens easily into two simple-to-clean pieces, without too many tiny nooks for bacteria to hide.
-For its price, it’s been a solid performer: relatively silent, steady easy-to-control steam output, and lightweight enough to carry to the sink for refills.
+It was the first time I experienced the benefit of adding moisture to the air while sleeping, noticing fewer scratchy throats and dehydration-induced headaches in the morning.
+Maintenance on this ultrasonic humidifier is a task I do not look forward to, but it opens easily into two simple-to-clean pieces, without too many tiny nooks for bacteria to hide.
+For its price, it’s been a solid performer: relatively silent, steady, easy-to-control steam output, and lightweight enough to carry to the sink for refills.

 Fast Company may receive revenue for some links to products on our site.